Interactive Analysis on MMCloud + AWS

 Additional Software Installation

-Note: This is actually run within your instance.
-To get a bash session in your instance, run the command specified in Section Initial Configuration above
+Note: This is actually run within your instance in your interactive tmate session.
+To get a tmate session in your instance, run the command specified in Section Initial Configuration above.

 Interactive analysis job mamangement